ankrutik/notes/Reading Manifesto.md

 	- For technical or structural content
 	- *Do you want to visualize notes for decision making?*
 - Write down what thoughts were spurred on by what you read.
+- Use tags to help retrieval
+	- For notes made from books, look at the meta information of the book somewhere on the first few pages.
+The categorisation can help with coming up with tags.

 Consider flagging notes for review later in a third pass.